PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 exec --no-startup-id sshfs pi@192.168.0.19:/home/pi/wiki /home/your_username/wiki
 ```

 Obviously change `your_username` to, ahem, your username.
 You might also notice I'm using an Ed25519 key rather than a RSA key, change to whatever the name of your ssh key is.
+The `exec --no-startup-id` prefix is relevant to the i3 config, so if you are using a different startup script location this might not be necessary.

-To make things a bit easier once we've decided where our tiddlers are we will set this path as an environment variable so we aren't having to retype the path again.
+To make things a bit easier once we've decided where our tiddlers are mounted we will set this path as an environment variable so we aren't having to retype the path again.
 We do this by editing our `~/.bash_profile` (or whatever shell we use - I use zsh so it is `~/.zshenv`)[^1] to include:

 [^1]:  You could also use your *~/.bashrc* or *~/.zshrc*, but I think the profile / env files are [preferable](https://unix.stackexchange.com/a/71258).